nathanpitman/honeypot.ext.ee_addon/README.md

-User/Freeform Honeypot for ExpressionEngine
+Honeypot for ExpressionEngine
 ===========================================
 Originally developed by <a href="http://bridgingunit.com">Aidann Bowley</a>, later hacked by Nathan Pitman of <a href="http://github.com/ninefour">Nine Four</a> to work with Freeform and then migrated to EE2.x.

-The "User Freeform Honeypot" extension helps to limit Solspace User module and Solspace Freeform module spam by testing against a field that should not be completed, a honeypot.
+The "Honeypot<s>User Freeform Honeypot</s>" extension helps to limit spam submissions made via popular modules such as "Solspace User", "Solspace Freeform" and "Expresso FreeMember" by testing against a field that should not be completed, a honeypot.

 <b>Usage example:</b>